johsteffens/beth/doc/byth/plot.md

 ## Plot Runtime Manager
 The byth plot runtime manager works in the background.

 When a plot request is received, the manager updates a graphical plot window in which all plots are drawn.
-The plot window stays open until closed manually or the program ends.
-The window is newly opened upon the first plot request or when it was closed manually in-between.
+The plot-window is newly opened upon the first plot request.
+The window stays open until closed manually or the program ends.
+When the window it was closed manually, it reopens on new data provided a proper appearance parameter is set.

 ------